Abuse Survivors Blog

 Written by Megan Hickey

-Megan is our paralegal and holds a first-class honours degree in Law from the University of Kent.
+Megan is our trainee solicitor and holds a first-class honours degree in Law from the University of Kent.
 Megan assists on all our cases and is incredibly enthusiastic about advocating for our clients.
 She is a member of the Association of Personal Injury Lawyers and the Association of Child Abuse Lawyers.
-She is also currently studying for her Solicitors Qualification Exam with BPP University and is due to qualify in early 2025.
+She is also currently studying for her Solicitors Qualification Exam with BPP University and is due to qualify in mid-2025.